roche-rs/website/src/tutorials/mongodb.md

 **.rocherc**
 .rocherc contains the images that are used to build the services.

-These images container the intialised builds that reduce build times and provide an initial implementation to get up and running with.
+These images store the intialised builds that reduce build times and provide an initial implementation to get up and running with.

 **Cargo.toml**